F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

 - `text`: the text of the annotation
 - `xref`, `yref`: the coordinate system of the x and y coordinates.
 Can be `"paper"` or `"data"`.
 - `showarrow`: if `True`, an arrow will be added to the annotation
-- `textangle`: the angle of the text in degrees
+- `textangle`: the angle of the text in degrees,
+- `bgcolor`: the background color of the annotation

 **By default** the annotation is meant to annotate the data.
 Therefore, **the `x` and `y` coordinates use the coordinate system of the data** (x and y axes).
 To align the annotation with respect to the whole figure, we need to set the `xref` and `yref` parameters to `"paper"`.
 In this case, the `x` and `y` coordinates are in the range `[0, 1]` and the origin is the bottom left corner of the figure.